 Q: Wrong?
-Doing work is wrong?
-Well it may be fine for you to kick back in your ivory tower of semantic smugness, polishing your apostrophes and sipping cocktails with ampersands… but some of us have to work!
+Working hard is wrong?
+Well it may be fine for you to kick back in your ivory tower of semantic smugness, polishing your apostrophes and sipping cocktails with ampersands… but some of us have bestsellers to write!

-A: No, we meant that saying ‘bunker’ is wrong.
+A: No, we meant that they would have thought ‘bunker’ was wrong.